RCElucidator7/OOP_Plaguriser/README.md

 of the blocking queue.
 Once entered the program will run and display the ammount of Shingles in file 1 and file 2, the ammount of comparisons and the percentage of likeness.

+When running the .jar file, .txt files must be in the bin directory.
+If running project through eclipse, .txt files must be in the project folder.

 If any problems occur please email.